MonashSmartStructures/ospgrillage/_sources/rst/Examples.rst.txt

 ^^^^^^^^^^^^^^^^^^^
 Having the results be in `xarray` DataSet, we can do many things with it such as slicing and query its data.

-The following example shows how to extract bending moments in midspan - the critical location for the defined load cases.
+The following example shows how to extract bending moments at midspan - the critical location for the defined load cases.

-First for static load cases, we extract moments in global z for each `i` node of grillage member (since `i` node correspond to the nodes in the mid span).
+First for static load cases, we extract bending moments about the global :math:`z`-axis for each `i` node of grillage member (since `i` node correspond to the nodes in the mid span).

 .. code-block:: python